 Sadly, the car hit a 14-year-old boy named Philip Nemeth who had been riding his bicycle.

-The 9-year-old girl – Theresa Miller – feared that she had caused the boy’s death and ran back to her house and swallowed lye concentrate – aka drain cleaner – in an effort to kill herself.
+The 9-year-old girl – Theresa Millaway – feared that she had caused the boy’s death and ran back to her house and swallowed lye concentrate – aka drain cleaner – in an effort to kill herself.

 Her mother realized what Theresa had done and quickly drove her to the hospital for treatment, but the car stalled along the way.